amy-kurtzman/elife-api-documentation/README.md

 # Nanoc basics.

-If you wish to iterate on the documentation locally you can comile your canges with
+If you wish to iterate on the documentation locally you can comile your changes with:
-`nanoc compile`.
+`nanoc compile`

-You can view your changes locally with
+You can view your changes locally with:
-`nanoc view`.
+`nanoc view`

-There is far more information on using nanoc at the [nanoc site][ndocs]
+There is far more information on using nanoc at the [nanoc site][ndocs].

 [ndocs]: http://nanoc.stoneship.org/docs/